vuestorefront/storefront-ui/src/components/molecules/SfGallery/README.md

 ## Emitted events

-- `change:current` - Emitted when an nav item (thumbnail) is clicked and the selected image is changed.
+- `update:current` - Emitted when an nav item (thumbnail) is clicked and the selected image is changed.

 ## SCSS variables